 UPSC Preparation Study Plan for Working Professionals

-Working aspirants do not have the luxury of dedicating 12-15 hours a day for preparing for the UPSC but that doesn’t mean that they can not crack it.
-It’s just they need to maintain a proper balance between their UPSC preparation and their work.
+Working aspirants do not have the luxury of dedicating 12-15 hours a day to preparing for the UPSC but that doesn’t mean that they can not crack it.
+It’s just that they need to maintain a proper balance between their UPSC preparation and their work.

 |Before work time starts||Manage 2-3 hours every day and focus on General Studies.|